Omar Harfouch: Political activity

 Harfouch has campaigned for the establishment of a secular third republic.
-His positions have been reported in many Lebanese media.
+His positions have been reported in many Lebanese media outlets.
 He will go as far as announcing the creation of a Lebanese government in exile to get things moving.
 Then, he will run for the general elections on 15 May 2022 in the Tripoli constituency.
 He will not be elected, which will not prevent him from continuing to advocate for "a non-confessional elective system that guarantees greater representativeness and greater freedom to Lebanese citizens.

-From the end of 2022, he will multiply his trips and international meetings to defend his institutional reform project.
-In Italy, he received the support of MP Roberto Bagnasco (Forza Italia) who, during a colloquium on 9 March 2023, declared: "The attention we pay to Lebanon is dictated by our desire to facilitate its transition to a third republic, more liberal, which goes beyond the confessional scheme, as advocated by our friend Harfouch."
-He also received the support of Carol Moseley-Braun, the first African-American woman to be elected to the US Senate.
-This close friend of US President Joe Biden said at a press conference on 22 February 2023 that she would speak to the US President about Omar Harfouch and his Third Republic project."
+From the end of 2022, he increased his trips and international meetings to defend his institutional reform project.
+In Italy, he received the support of MP Roberto Bagnasco (Forza Italia), who, during a colloquium on 9 March 2023, declared: "The attention we pay to Lebanon is dictated by our desire to facilitate its transition to a third republic, more liberal, which goes beyond the confessional scheme, as advocated by our friend Harfouch."
+Harfouch also received the support of Carol Moseley Braun, the first African-American woman to be elected to the US Senate.
+This close friend of US President Joe Biden said at a press conference on 22 February 2023 that she would speak to the president about Harfouch and his Third Republic project.

-Omar Harfouch has also been noted for his statements on Israel.
-Following the historic agreement on the maritime border between Lebanon and Israel, he advocates a lasting economic peace and campaigns for peaceful relations between the two countries.
+Harfouch has also been noted for his statements on Israel.
+Following the historic agreement on the maritime border between Lebanon and Israel, he has advocated a lasting economic peace and campaigns for peaceful relations between the two countries..

+In 2023, legal proceedings were initiated against Harfouch in Lebanon after he was accused of meeting with an Israeli journalist during a conference in Brussels, conduct that Lebanese authorities alleged violated Lebanese law.
+The case was subsequently raised in the French National Assembly through a written parliamentary question, in which a member of parliament asked the French government to comment on the proceedings and their implications for human rights.
+In its response, the French government stated that the matter fell under Lebanese law, while reaffirming France's commitment to human rights and opposition to antisemitism.

+Public reception

+Elite affair

+Beginning in 2001, Harfouch publicly alleged that senior executives associated with the Elite modeling agency had engaged in misconduct involving young models, in sexual harassment, sexual abuse, and other inappropriate behavior.
+He stated that his allegations were based on his experience as a former business partner involved with Elite Model Look competitions in several countries.

+Elite denied the accusations and initiated legal proceedings against publications that had reported Harfouch's claims.
+Harfouch subsequently became the subject of media reports accusing him of offenses including procuring, money laundering, and having links to organized crime.
+Several of those reports were later challenged in court.
+In one case, the Tribune de Genève acknowledged that allegations against Harfouch had relied on a forged document, and reached a settlement with him after a defamation action.